The Alumni Connection: TV Producer Shares Field-Reporting Experience with Journalism Students

 “I want to be a reporter, so I thought it would be a good experience to see what producers do and how they do it,” Huntoon said.
 “This is a great opportunity for me to learn from someone who’s been in the business for a while.”

 It’s a lesson they’ll take with them that not only builds their reporting skills, but also helps them discover the intersection of their passions and potential career paths.

 And while Kiely spent just one day with students in the field this week, she’ll continue to cultivate budding RWU journalists who qualify for internships with the news program.
-Watch for her story on the “Main Streets and Backroads of Bristol,” airing possibly in May on WCVB TV’s “Chronicle.”
+Check out her story below on the “Main Streets and Backroads of Bristol,” which aired April 30 on WCVB TV’s “Chronicle.”